Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 ### Health status history timeline

-By clicking details button in the healthcheck row you can preview the health status history timeline:
+By clicking details button in the healthcheck row, you can preview the health status history timeline:

 ![Timeline](./doc/images/timeline.png)

 **Note**: HealthChecks UI saves an execution history entry in the database whenever a HealthCheck status changes from Healthy to Unhealthy and viceversa.

-This information is displayed in the status history timeline, but we do not perform purge or cleanup tasks in users databases.
+This information is displayed in the status history timeline, but we do not perform purge or cleanup tasks in users' databases.
 In order to limit the maximum history entries that are sent by the UI API middleware to the frontend, you can do a database cleanup or set the maximum history entries served by endpoint using:

 ```csharp